-The rose-colored glasses came off not so long ago, and all of a sudden behaviors come to light that were unexpected and very unpleasant.
+The rose-colored glasses came off not so long ago, and all of a sudden behaviors come to light that was unexpected and very unpleasant.

-For example, people can become obsessed by the relationship and act needy, demanding and clingy.
+For example, people can become obsessed with the relationship and act needy, demanding and clingy.

 Or they become control freaks – they use “emotional blackmail”, and very often become verbally aggressive, (sometimes even physically).

-The relationship is suddenly ran by just one person, as opposed to thriving from an equal contribution of both partners.
+The relationship is suddenly run by just one person, as opposed to thriving from an equal contribution of both partners.

 People fall out of love, that is a fact, whether we like it or not.

-Please let me know about your own experiences with falling out of love, and your thoughts in the comment-section below.
+Please let me know about your experiences with falling out of love, and your thoughts in the comment section below.